rachel-labri-tipton/project-3-client-/README.md

 ```

-Working with the controllers, I explored some of the functions that mongoose offers out of the box.
+Working with the controllers, I explored some of the functions that Mongoose offers out of the box.
 For example, in the case of updating a recipe, I used findOneAndUpdate().

 ```